-Reset your internal clock and disconnect from the loud world by relaxing, exploring the flora and fauna of Colombia, sleeping under the stars, and filling up on traditional Amazonian food during a jungle experience tailored to your travel needs.
+Reset your internal clock and disconnect from the loud world by relaxing, exploring the beauty of Colombia.
+Oh and don’t forget sleeping under the stars, and filling up on traditional food during a jungle experience.

 When you aren’t sashaying your way through the streets and barhopping around the vibrant capital, stop in and visit Iglesia la Ermita.
-This Gothic-style church, which was built in the 1930s, boasts beautiful architecture and glasswork.
+This Gothic-style church, which was built in the 1930s, boasts some beautiful buildings and stained glass.

 Another landmark attraction is Cristo Rey, a 26-meter statue of Jesus Christ that stands at the top of the Hill of Crystals.